piotr07da/EventOutcomes/README.md

 # EventOutcomes

-EventOutcomes is a free, open-source .NET library created to make writing unit tests for event sourced applications easier.
+EventOutcomes is a free, open-source .NET library created to make it easier to write unit tests for event sourcing based applications.
 It is based on the idea presented by Greg Young:
 > GIVEN events
 > WHEN command
 > THEN events

-and therefore full credit for that main idea  goes to Greg Young.

 EventOutcomes is MIT licensed.